-Our current research aims to fill the gap in supportive care for young cancer survivors and couples struggling with reproductive and sexual health concerns after cancer.
-Our long-term goal is to identify and implement effective and scalable strategies to support cancer survivors and their partners/families across the cancer continuum.
+Our current research aims to fill the gap in supportive care for young cancer survivors, couples struggling with reproductive and sexual health concerns, and LGBTQ+ survivors and their partners/support networks.
+Our long-term goal is to identify and implement effective and scalable strategies to support cancer survivors and those who care for them across the cancer continuum.

 A study for reproductive-aged cancer survivors and their partners

 Through our research with young adult cancer survivors and their partners, we have learned that many couples encounter significant challenges that continue for years after cancer treatment ends.
 Yet, there are surprisingly few resources available to help them cope.
 We are testing two programs to support young couples’ relationships after cancer.